aditya24raj/aditya24raj.github.io/README.md

 # Mirketa Exercises
 Various web development exercises done while training at mirketa

-These are static website built using HTML, CSS, Javascript and Bootstrap.
+These are just static websites built using HTML, CSS, Javascript and Bootstrap

+please visit https://aditya24raj.github.io to view the projects